 A remuneration committee, composed solely of independent non-executive directors, should design and apply appropriate remuneration structures and should enter into dialogue with shareholders and employee representatives.
 The outcome of consultations should be made known in advance of the AGM, such that policy changes do not come as a surprise to engaged shareholders or employee representatives.
 Any advisors to the remuneration committee should be disclosed with an explanation of the advice provided.
 Multiple relationships with the company should be transparent and the external auditor should not normally perform the role of remuneration advisor.
 The committee should feel empowered to apply discretion appropriately (including increases and decreases) and should be aware that it is possible to gain shareholder trust through the use of restraint.
 Where the remuneration report or policy receive large votes against (which we currently consider to be more that 20% oppose votes among minority interests), the company should consider changes to the remuneration committee, engaging shareholders and changing remuneration advisors.
 The output of the remuneration committee - including remuneration policies and reports - should exhibit intelligent design and proactivity.
-This can be achieved through appropriate departures from traditional remuneration models including Long Term Incentive Plans (LTIPs).
+This can be achieved through appropriate departures from traditional remuneration models including Long Term Incentive Plans ("LTIP").
+We advocate for simpler remuneration structures, with an emphasis on long-term share ownership, to align the interests of executives with the long-term success of the company.

 The remuneration committee and the nomination committee should work together on succession planning and at an early stage of the recruitment process should start to design appropriate remuneration for incoming executives.
 We view exceptional payments as indicative of poor planning by the remuneration committee.